OasisLMF/OpenDataTransform/docs/src/index.rst

-The Open Exposure Data Transformation
+The Open Data Transformation Framework
 ================================================

-The Open Exposure Data Transformation provides an open-source, free, and model-agnostic exposure transformation framework to improve efficiency and transparency of exposure transformations in the insurance market.
+The Open Data Transformation Framework provides an open-source, free, and model-agnostic framework to improve the efficiency and transparency of catastrophe modelling data transformations in the insurance market.

-It is maintained through an industry collaboration to develop a framework for converting catastrophe model exposure data from one data format to another.

-The collaboration is coordinated by The Insurance Development Forum (IDF) `Risk Modelling Steering Group (RMSG) <https://www.insdevforum.org/working-groups/rmsg/>`_.
+It is maintained through an industry collaboration coordinated by The Insurance Development Forum (IDF) `Risk Modelling Steering Group (RMSG) <https://www.insdevforum.org/working-groups/rmsg/>`_.
 Technical development has been led by OASIS in partnership with model vendors and users.
 The project is managed under the IDF RMSG Interoperability Technical Working Group (ITWG) whose members, drawn from over 30 organisations, have collaborated in the vision and design of this framework.

+There is currently an exposure data transformation available to convert data from AIR CEDE to OED and vice versa.

+An exposure data transformation is under development to convert data between OED and GED4ALL (and open exposure data format used in the development sector), providing easier cross-sector sharing of exposure data for catastrophe (disaster risk) analysis.

+There is potential to apply the framework to the transformation of results data, via the ORD (Open Results Data) Standard.

-Advantages of the Open Exposure Data Transformation
+Benefits of the Framework
 -------------------------------------------------------

 * Mapping files can be trusted.
 They provide 'industry accepted' transformations between model formats.
 They are developed, reviewed and tested through collaboration of model vendors and experts users, and are peer reviewed by members of the ITWG.